thoaikhoa14402/Image-Processing/README.md

 #Image-Processing
-Perform some basic processing functions:
+perform some basic processing functions:
 1. Change the brightness.
 2. Change the contrast.
 3. Flip the image (horizontally / vertically)